garwin00/LectureNotes/ixd102-wk6-lecturenotes.md

 Tried to escape realism - looking at art in purest form.
 It's a black square.
 Come on lads.

-Playing to the gallery - Greyson Perry, read it.
+*Playing to the gallery - Greyson Perry* - read it.

 ## EL Lissitzky